mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Silent (Improved) #
 The same as Silent, except microphones and other forms of technology are also affected.

-#### Stilled

-There’s bad news and good news!
-The bad news is you can’t move.
-Your feet are absolutely stuck in place. –10 to your Defense roll (minimum 0), and you can’t take any actions beyond Perception and mental communication, should you be able to do that.
-You also cannot roll tests.
-The good news is, being Stilled halts any ongoing damage or other effects on the character.
-New damage may be inflicted, but any ongoing effects from it will also be canceled by this status.

 #### Stunned
 - A stunned creature is incapacitated (see the condition), can’t move, and can speak only falteringly.
-- The creature automatically –3 to the Defense roll
+- The creature automatically Disadvantage to the Defense roll

 #### Unconscious
 - An Unconscious character is Incapacitated, can’t move or speak, and is unaware of their surroundings.